loligangdev/loliga.ng/README.md

-# loligang.moe
+# loliga.ng
+---
-The Loligang website
+Loligang landing site
+Source code for the website displayed at https://loliga.ng